juampicerutti/TidyScreen_v2_docs_new/docs/examples/chemical_space_synthesis.md

 As can be seen in the output, we are interested in using three of the filter provided with TidyScreen installation: Filters `1` (aminoacids), `10` (aldehydes) and `12` (secondary amines).

-Lets filter out aminoacids.
 From a synthetic point of view, apart from the requirement that the building block contains an aminoacid residue, there are some additional requisites that are imposed by underlying synthetic mechanism, such as:

 - only one aminoacid scaffold is present.
 Otherwise the reaction will lead to several by products;
 - no primary amines in R. Otherwise the azidation will lead to the mixture of two azides;